dascritch/dotclear-companion/README.md

   * Store admin pattern
   * Store post recog pattern
   * Recognise when we are on a administred dotclear post
+  * Recognise when we are at a public post from the blog
+  * On clic, going from the public post to the editing backoffice
 * 2
   * Adding a preference window
   * Editing preference